 Partner # Short Name Third parties involved in the Project

-which CSIC actively collaborates.
-This collaboration takes place within the framework of long-term agreements, ensuring that CSIC researchers are fully integrated into teams and research projects.
-CSIC has signed collaboration agreements with several entities, including the BSC.
-Specifically for the HBP project: Dr Rosa Badía is a CSIC researcher affiliated with the BSC.
-She carries out her research in association with the Barcelona Supercomputing Centre - Centro Nacional de Computación (BSC) on the BSC premises.
-Work in WP7 will be carried out at the Barcelona Supercomputing Centre-Centro Nacional de Supercomputación (BSC-CNS) will be contributed by CSIC

-6 BAUW No third parties involved

 7 BUW No third parties involved

 8 BSMJ No third parties involved

 9 CF No third parties involved

 10 CNRS No third parties involved

 11 CEA No third parties involved

 12 CNR No third parties involved

 13 CINECA No third parties involved

 14 DTU No third parties involved

 15 UoD No third parties involved

-16 DMU Tasks to be subcontracted: Ombudsperson: The Ombudsperson has to be independent of the HBP and therefore must not be a partner or a member of the consortium.
-At the same time this position is likely to require some support and resources.
-It was estimated that €2000 per month would be sufficient to provide some secretarial support and cover costs, including travel costs, where required.
-External expertise: The complexity of the ethical issues within the HBP is such it is impossible to know in advance all areas of expertise which are likely to be required.
+16 DMU Tasks to be subcontracted: External expertise: The complexity of the ethical issues within the HBP is such that it is impossible to know in advance all areas of expertise that are likely to be required.
 The EAB has been constituted with a view to the various areas of expertise but it cannot cover all possible areas.
 In order to quickly find reliable answers, subcontracting is likely to be required.
-SP(s): SP12 (WP12.45; T12.4.1, T12.4.2)
+SP12: WP12.4; T12.4.2 in SGA1 SP12: WP12.4, T12.4.1 in SGA2

 17 ENS No third parties involved

 18 ETHZ No third parties involved

 19 FT Tasks to be subcontracted: Execution of citizen consultations in European countries.
 The Citizen Consultations will be going on each second year of the FPA duration and will each of the involve consultations in a number of European member states.
 These will make use of different methods each time and involve a changing amount of European member states and a changing amount of citizens in each state.
 For each round of Citizen Consultation there will be a closed call for tender to find collaborators in the countries, which can make the operational work in each country.
 Because we will use different methods along the way subcontracting is the best solution - compared to including the operators as partners.
 Call for tenders will be made to subcontract collaborators in 5-6 European countries, which are to execute national citizen consultations.
-The subcontractors will have responsibility for translation of relevant material, recruitment of national citizens for the consultation, execution of the citizen meetings (core of the
+The subcontractors will have responsibility for translation of relevant material, recruitment of national citizens for the consultation, execution of the citizen meetings (core of the consultations), and reporting results to FT.
+Subcontractors will work according to precise manuals, made by FT, and will receive training in execution of the consultations.
+The costs for subcontracts are, thus, only for the mere execution of the meetings - all planning and instructions are made by the HBP partner FT.
+Subcontracting is needed, since it would not be reasonable to include these collaborators as partners because of the limited time and budget for their engagement in the work.
+National collaborators are crucial to have, since it is needed to have the citizen consultations be made in national languages.
+Besides, local conditions often play important roles for setting up citizen consultations.
+Timing: A round of subcontracting each second year of the full duration of the FPA.
+For the first SGA one round of tendering.